Pancreatitis (veterinary)

-Canine pancreatitis is inflammation of the pancreas that can occur in two very different forms.
+Pancreatitis is a common condition in cats and dogs.
+Pancreatitis is inflammation of the pancreas that can occur in two very different forms.
 Acute pancreatitis is sudden, while chronic pancreatitis is characterized by recurring or persistent form of pancreatic inflammation.
 Cases of both can be considered mild or severe.
+It is currently undecided whether chronic pancreatitis is a distinct disease or a form of acute pancreatitis.
+Other forms such as auto-immune and hereditary pancreatitis are presumed to occur but the existence of these forms has not been proven.

+Pancreatitis occurs in approximately 0.8% of dogs and 0.6% of cats.
+Severe pancreatitis is often fatal.

 Background

 The pancreas is composed of two sections: the smaller endocrine portion, which is responsible for producing hormones such as insulin, somatostatin, and glucagon, and the larger, exocrine portion, which produces enzymes needed for the digestion of food.
 Acinar cells make up 82% of the total pancreas; these cells are responsible for the production of the digestive enzymes.

+Pathogenesis

+The pathogenesis of pancreatitis is not well understood.
+Both genetic and environmental factors are involved in developing pancreatitis.
+In most acute pancreatitis cases there is premature activation and retention of zymogens of the acinar cells.
+These zymogens become pancreatic enzymes.
+Activated enzymes will get into the pancreatic tissue and later the peritoneal cavity and circulation.
+The effects of this include: interstitial oedema, necrosis of the acinar cells, haemorrhage, and necrosis of the peripancreatic fat; these trigger an inflammatory response from neutrophils and macrophages.
+The aetiology behind this disruption is unknown.

 Pathophysiology

 Pancreatitis is caused by autodigestion of the pancreas thought to begin with an increase in secretion of pancreatic enzymes in response to a stimulus, which can be any source from table scraps to getting into the garbage to drugs, toxins, and trauma.
 The digestive enzymes are released too quickly and begin acting on the pancreas instead of the food they normally digest.
 Once the process cascades, inflammatory mediators and free radicals are released and pancreatitis develops, causing amplification of the process.